Generic Name: rufinamide (roo-FIN-a-mide)

 This is not a complete list of all side effects that may occur.
 If you have questions or need medical advice about side effects, contact your doctor or health care provider.
 You may report side effects to FDA at 1-800-FDA-1088 (1-800-332-1088) or at http://www.fda.gov/medwatch.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Banzel:

-Store Banzel at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
-Store upright with the cap securely in place.
-The cap fits properly when the adapter is in place.
+Store Banzel at room temperature between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
-Throw away any remaining medicine 90 days after the bottle is first opened.
 Keep Banzel out of the reach of children and away from pets.

 - If you have any questions about Banzel, please talk with your doctor, pharmacist, or other health care provider.

 - Banzel is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.